Bank Account Validation

 Company bank accounts start off in a disabled_recoverable

-state and then to a ownership_verified
+state, then move to a validation_pending

 state if validation succeeds or disabled_irrecoverable